 The CCC is printed in most languages for the entire world.
 The covers may be a different color in various Countries, but in the USA it is dark green stating: “revised in accordance with the official Latin text promulgated by Pope John Paul II”.

 I hope you will find this web site helpful.
 Truth is important.
-If you have trouble finding a certain topic, please post your question at the end of the answers (click on ‘Questions/RepliesPost’ at bottom of page) and I will do my best to help you find the information you want.
+If you have trouble finding a certain topic, please post your question at the end of the answers (click on ‘Questions/RepliesPost’ at bottom of page) and I will do my best to help you find the information you seek.

 If you find this web site helpful, please share it with others.